 Eggs hatched for a longer time have almost developed embryo.
 You can see clearly at the boiled egg the feather and the mere shape of the baby duck.

 Vietnamese people also half-hatch chicken eggs and quail eggs.
-The latter is just as popular as half-hatched duck eggs; the dish “stir-fired half-hatched quail eggs with tamarind sauce” gets recognized as one of the delicacies.
+The latter is just as popular as half-hatched duck eggs; the dish “stir-fried half-hatched quail eggs with tamarind sauce” gets recognized as one of the delicacies.

-Why half-hatched eggs
+Why half-hatched eggs?

 In each region in Vietnam “trung vit lon” is eaten quite differently.
 Hanoians eat this dish for breakfast.
 The boiled egg will be put in a small bowl.
 You use the spoon to tap on the egg, remove the shell and sip the liquid first.
-Add some salt, pepper and rau ram to the solids then eat.
+Add some salt, pepper and ram to the solids then eat.